nicofunke/Vivifly/notes.md

 - states -> Situations
 - timeout -> time-based change
 - screen -> display
+- say that changing colors is currently not implemented in Vivian

+# Study notes
+- Test all functions

 # Changes on Vivian Framework
 - ScreenElement Rotate and movement exchanged and rotation inverted